SPFGA Naturalist Series

 Owls, Owlers, and Owling in Alberta

-Back by popular demand, our first SPFGA Naturalist Series session in 2025 will be with Dr. Gordon Court, Provincial Wildlife Status Biologist with Alberta Environment and Protected Areas sharing his wealth of knowledge about Owls, Owlers, and Owling in Alberta.
+Our first SPFGA Naturalist Series session in 2025 will be on Sunday, January 19, 2025 at the clubhouse, presented by Dr. Gordon Court, Provincial Wildlife Status Biologist with Alberta Environment and Protected Areas sharing his wealth of knowledge about Owls, Owlers, and Owling in Alberta.

 Gord’s presentation begins with a description of all the owl species in Alberta, touches on the conservation concerns that apply to some species and what Environment and Protected areas are doing about them.
 It also introduces Owlers, a small but passionate group of folks who do anything from listening for owls, photographing owls, all the way to building and installing owl nest boxes throughout the province.
 Gord will also point people to resources where they can contribute their observations (or survey results) to long-term monitoring studies run by Birds Studies Canada.